 Filing your taxes?
 Check the boxes.

-This is the easiest way to ensure that you're on the list of electors at the correct address and ready to vote at the 2019 federal election.
+When filing your taxes, checking “Yes” to the two questions related to Elections Canada ensures that you're on the list of electors at your current address and ready to vote at any federal election.

-- The Canada Revenue Agency (CRA) will share your name, address and date of birth with Elections Canada to update the National Register of Electors with your current information.
+- The Canada Revenue Agency (CRA) will share your name, address and date of birth with Elections Canada to update the National Register of Electors.

-- If you're eligible to vote and not already in the Register, Elections Canada will accept this as your request to be added.
+- If you're eligible to vote and not already in the National Register of Electors, Elections Canada will accept this as your request to be added.

-- When it's time to vote, you'll receive a personalized voter information card that tells you when, where and the ways to vote.
-You'll be all set!
+- When it's time to vote, you will receive a voter information card that tells you where, when, and the ways to vote.

-If you tick "No" to one or both questions (or do not make a choice)
+If you check "No" to question B or do not make a choice

-- The CRA won't give your information to Elections Canada.
+- The CRA won't share your information with Elections Canada.

-- Elections Canada won't remove your information from the Register if it is already there.
+- Elections Canada won't remove your information from the National Register of Electors or the Register of Future Electors, if it's already there.

 - If you're eligible to vote but not registered, you'll need to take steps to register when it's time to vote.